 One of the most pressing concerns for people considering Laser Eye Surgery is the immediate cost.
 We maintain that your vision is not the place to cut corners.
 Furthermore, it is important to look at the cost of Laser Eye Surgery in relative terms; that is, the value of clear vision, as well as permanently ridding yourself of the cost of glasses and contact lenses.

 Nonetheless, Laser Eye Surgery can be a significant expense.
 That’s why we offer flexible payment plans, making vision correction an option for more people than ever.

-Our Fees start from £5,500 for standard treatment.
-Higher or very complex prescriptions may cost up to £6,900.
-Flexible finance makes the best more affordable: Choose payments from £56 per month, or a low 10% upfront.
-Payment plans from one to five years are available including a 24-month interest-free option.
-Read more.
+Our Fees start from £5,500 for standard treatment for both eyes.
+Complex prescriptions may cost up to £6,900.
+Flexible finance makes the best more affordable: Choose payments from £56 per month or a low 10% initial payment.
+Finance from one to five years is available, including a 24-month interest-free option.
+Find out more.